wmcbrine/hmeforpython/README.txt

          Check for existing instances of a title before announcing it, to avoid stepping on them; append "[2]" etc. as needed.
 After the Java SDK.

+         Added the ability to back out to most sample apps (all that didn't have it except "hello"), using Left, Clear and/or Pause, depending on the app.
+This deviates (further) from the apps being exact clones of the Java versions, but who cares.

          Use the alternate (modern) method of loading PIL's Image module; prefer "import hme" over "from hme import *" for